Arts Preview

 Perspectives at PAM Helps Metabolize Portland's 2020 Protests

-The Portland Art Museum exhibition features photographs from six artists that challenge the notion of a fixed takeaway from the city's uneasy moment in the spotlight.
+The new Portland Art Museum exhibition features photographs from six artists that challenge the notion of a fixed takeaway from the city's uneasy moment in the spotlight.

 07/20/2022 By Matthew Trueherz